swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// meaning that as long as `owner` is alive the memory will remain valid.
   ///
   /// - Parameters:
-  ///   - pointer: a pointer to the first initialized element.
+  ///   - pointer: a pointer to the first initialized byte.
-  ///   - count: the number of initialized elements in the view.
+  ///   - byteCount: the number of initialized bytes in the span.
   ///   - owner: a binding whose lifetime must exceed that of
   ///            the newly created `RawSpan`. public init<Owner: ~Copyable & ~Escapable>(